khanxmetu/django-admin-keyshortcuts/README.md

 # django-admin-keyshortcuts
 A Django package that adds keyboard shortcuts to the Django Admin interface for improved accessibility.

+## Demo
+A static preview of Django Admin with Keyboard Shortcuts is available at https://khanxmetu.github.io/django-admin-keyshortcuts-demo/

 ## Setup
 Install from pip:
 `pip install django-admin-keyshortcuts`